-The house overlooked the marsh, the wharf, and two of the shipyards allowing Captain George Anderson to oversee activities associated with his business.
-He constructed four vessels at the Dixon shipyard between 1863 and 1872.
-This shipyard, one of the two shipyards in the area of Landing Road, was utilized by a number of shipbuilders.
+Situated with views of the marsh, wharf, and two nearby shipyards, Captain George Anderson was able to monitor his business operations from the house.
+Between 1863 and 1872, he constructed four vessels at the Dixon shipyard, one of two shipyards located in the Landing Road area and utilized by several shipbuilders.

-The house remained in the Anderson family until 1901 when Thomas Rheese Anderson sold the property to Horatio Richardson.
-The Octagonal House was used by Enterprise Foundry Co.
-Ltd for many years to store patterns for the manufacture of stoves and the company kept the property in good condition.
+The Anderson family owned the property until 1901, when Thomas Rheese Anderson sold it to Horatio Richardson.
+For many years, the Octagonal House served as a storage facility for stove patterns used by Enterprise Foundry Co.
+Ltd, which maintained the property in good condition.

-The building was purchased by the Town of Sackville, moved and restored before being officially reopened in June 1989 as the Sackville Visitor Information Centre.
-The Town of Sackville placed a heritage marker on the building in 1999.
+The Town of Sackville acquired the building, relocated and restored it before officially reopening it as the Sackville Visitor Information Centre in June 1989.
+In recognition of its historical significance, a heritage marker was placed on the building by the town in 1999.